mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

    ros2 run tf2_tools view_frames

-This command will listen to the frames that are being broadcast over the |ros|
-middleware and generate a PDF file showing how the frames of the robot are connected.
+This command will listen to the frames that are being broadcast over the ROS 2 middleware and generate a PDF file showing how the frames of the robot are connected.
 Open the PDF file and verify that the TF2 tree contains the ``camera_0_link`` and its children as shown in the images below.